ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 - In the following script, change the

-  - $originResourceGroupName value to your resource group name
+  - $originResourceGroupName value to `ProvisionGenie-deploy`
   - $storageAccountName value to your storage account name
-  - $location value to your preferred location
+  - $location value to your preferred location - in case you don't know the name (not: Displayname), you may obtain a list using Azure cloud shell with `az account list-locations`
   - $QueryString value to the SAS token you just copied

 - Execute the script in Azure cloud shell at [shell.azure.com](https://shell.azure.com)